Moving Average Rule¶

 The next screen you are presented with provides the configuration options for the rule.

-The Asset entry field is used to define the single asset that the plugin should monitor.
+The Name entry field is used to define the name of the statistic or asset that the plugin should monitor.

 The Deviation % defines how far away from the observed average the current value should be in order to considered as triggering the rule.